jorio/Bugdom/BUILD.md

 # How to build Bugdom for PS Vita
 These instructions apply to Linux.
 I haven't tried other operating systems.
-In the future, the vitaGL and vpk steps should be added to cmake to simplify the process.

 1. Install the Vita toolchain
 1. Clone the repo **recursively**: